Mayans I

 FAQ

-From which deck do I take a technology when sacrificing units?
+From which deck do I take a technology when sacrificing a unit?

 Can I spend 6 resources to reduce the product cost by 2 when researching one technology?

-No. You may only use this ability once per technology researched, reducing the cost by 1 product for 3 resources.
-However, when researching a different technology, you may use the ability again.
+No. The ability applies once per technology researched, reducing the cost by 1 product for 3 resources.

 Can I discard a military technology to modify my own cube draws?

 Yes.
-The ability triggers "when anyone draws cubes from the bag," which includes yourself.
+The ability triggers when anyone draws cubes, including yourself.
 You may make yourself draw +1 or -1 cube.

 When exactly can I use the ability to modify cube draws?

-After bag preparation is complete (all preparation effects applied) but before cubes are actually drawn.
-You interrupt the drawing player to declare you are discarding a military technology and specify +1 or -1 cubes.
+After bag preparation is complete but before cubes are actually drawn.
+You declare the discard and specify +1 or -1 before the drawing begins.

 What does transferring buildings on my player mat mean?